microsoft/thrifty/README.md

 Thrifty is an alternate implementation of Thrift targeted at Android usage.
 Its benefits over the standard Apache implementation are its greatly reduced method count and its increased type-safety.
-By generating immutable classes that are validated before construction, consuming code is guaranteed that
+By generating immutable classes that are validated before construction, consuming code doesn't have to constantly check if required data is set or not.

 #### Interface Definition Language